You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Patients may be able to save on FLAREX®

-Santen is committed to helping all patients have affordable access to FLAREX
+Harrow® is committed to helping patients have affordable access to FLAREX

 For eligible patients with insurance coverage, and those on a plan that does not provide coverage for Flarex (commercial or Medicare Part D/Medicare Advantage program) or are paying cash.